aplotor/ttv-favorites/README.md

 # [ttv-favorites]()

-allows you to star followed channels to add them to a "favorite channels" list on top of the "followed channels" list in the sidebar
+star followed channels to add them to a "favorite channels" list on top of the "followed channels" list in the sidebar

 <!-- TODO put a gif here -->